Florida International University

 The University of Bath was founded in 1966 in what is commonly regarded as one of the most beautiful cities in the UK.

 More than 50 years on, the University has grown in both size and reputation, highly ranked in all three main national league tables.
-Awarded Gold in the first Teaching Excellence Framework, with an excellent track record on student experience and employability, the university attracts some of the best and brightest students in the world.
+Awarded triple Gold in the Teaching Excellence Framework 2023, with an excellent track record on student experience and employability, the university attracts some of the best and brightest students in the world.
 Engagement with employers remains fundamental to ensuring that its students are prepared for their future careers.
 University of Bath’s reputation for applied research, with real-world impact, is prized by its partners and highlighted by the numerous prestigious awards won by the university’s academic faculty.
-In the 2014 Research Excellence Framework, 87% of the university’s submitted research was found to be world-leading or internationally excellent.
+In the 2021 Research Excellence Framework, more than 90% of Bath research submitted was ranked as ‘world leading’ or ‘internationally excellent’.

 The Latest from University of Bath